christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     divine, likely derives from the Egyptian Asar.
 The Greek language adds a "K" to foreign words, so Aesar -> Greek Kaesar -> Latin Caesar.
 This title also resembles the Scythian/Hurrian "Kur-Sar" (Sun King), the Phoenician "Kosar" (sun god), Assyrian "Aššur" (god), Germanic Æsir (the Norse gods, like Odin), Scythian "As" (lord) and Scythian Sar (king), Kšar (from the Old Persian Xšaya = king), and also Cyrus the Great's title (Kuruš (Cyrus) = Khur (Sun) + -uš (lord)).
 -   Christ: Karast, a person who is anointed as a Heru (Hero/Horus) during their lifetime.
 When they are deceased they receive great honor as a KRST or Ausar (Osiris).
-Egyptian Karast (“Anointed One”) = Greek Christos (“Anointed One”) = Vedic "Krishna" = Hyksos "Khasut", linking India, Egypt, and Judea to a Scythian elite.
+Egyptian Karast (“Anointed One”) = Greek Christos (“Anointed One”) = Scythian Xšaθra (Power, Dominion, Kingdom which becomes "Kšatrapati" (Satrap, Governor) in Persian, and "Kshatriya" (Warrior-King) in Sanskrit, which also = Vedic "Krishna" = Hyksos "Khasut", linking India, Egypt, and Judea to a Scythian elite.
 Christ is identical to the title Soter.
 Several historical figures were
     Christs/Soters.
 In Isaiah 45:1 the jews called Cyrus the Great "The Anointed One".
 Alexander the Great was also a Chréstos/Soter (Josephus.
 Antiquities, XI.
 8. Talmud, Yoma 67b).
 Up until the First